Chess-Spyder/pgn4people-poc/README.md

 <img width="1846" alt="ChessTempo_PGN_viewer_example" src="https://user-images.githubusercontent.com/8410716/170890188-86112e9d-9bc9-4846-96b9-99db360eeaa4.png">

 ## How does __pgn4people__ compare to a standard “Opening Explorer” interface?
 Many chess sites have some version of an “Opening Explorer” that allows the user to step through opening possibilities, one halfmove at a time, choosing at each halfmove from among a set of common, or not so common, alternatives.
-For example, [Lichess’s Opening Explorer](https://lichess.org/analysis#explorer), [Chess.com’s Opening Explorer](https://www.chess.com/openings), and [Chess24’s](https://chess24.com/en/analysis) (click on the "Opening tree" tab).
+For example, [Lichess’s Opening Explorer](https://lichess.org/analysis#explorer) and [Chess.com’s Opening Explorer](https://www.chess.com/openings).

-The Opening Explorer interface has something in common with both __pgn4people__ and with [ChessTempo’s PGN Viewer](##how-does-pgn4people-compare-to-chesstempos-pgn-viewer): alternatives are displayed initially only one halfmove deep.
+The Opening Explorer interface has something in common with both __pgn4people__ and with [ChessTempo’s PGN Viewer](#how-does-pgn4people-compare-to-chesstempos-pgn-viewer): alternatives are displayed initially only one halfmove deep.
 Opening Explorers are similar to ChessTempo’s PGN Viewer as well in deploying the alternative halfmoves vertically downward rather than horizontally to the right like __pgn4people__.

 The Opening Explorer interface shares another important characteric with __pgn4people__: When the user clicks on a move to choose it, that move is effectively promoted to be the new main line.
 (See [Why is it important/helpful to promote the chosen alternative to be the new (temporary) main line?](#why-is-it-importanthelpful-to-promote-the-chosen-alternative-to-be-the-new-temporary-main-line).)